jesseduffield/lazygit/docs/Custom_Command_Keybindings.md

 CheckedOutBranch
 ```

-To see what fields are available on e.g. the `SelectedFile`, see [here](https://github.com/jesseduffield/lazygit/blob/master/pkg/commands/models/file.go) (all the modelling lives in the same directory).
-Note that the custom commands feature does not guarantee backwards compatibility (until we hit Lazygit version 1.0 of course) which means a field you're accessing on an object may no longer be available from one release to the next.
-Typically however, all you'll need is `{{.SelectedFile.Name}}`, `{{.SelectedLocalCommit.Hash}}` and `{{.SelectedLocalBranch.Name}}`.
-In the future we will likely introduce a tighter interface that exposes a limited set of fields for each model.
+To see what fields are available on e.g. the `SelectedFile`, see [here](https://github.com/jesseduffield/lazygit/blob/master/pkg/gui/services/custom_commands/models.go) (all the modelling lives in the same file).

 ## Keybinding collisions